Post-Purchase Concierge vs SMS Marketing, Helpdesks, and Return Portals

 It touches returns, but the goal is bigger.
 The product is a personal relationship with every customer.
 Returns happen to be one of the most measurable use cases of that relationship (when someone you trust says 'want to try a different size?', most people say yes).
 Customers also use the thread for fit advice, product questions, and telling us what they want to buy next.

-What's the biggest reason teams adopt Return Signals?
+What's the biggest reason teams adopt Signals?

 The response.
 Most channels are designed for announcements.
-Return Signals is designed so that the brand becomes the customer's confidant.
+Signals is designed so that the brand becomes the customer's confidant.
 When customers trust the thread, they reply.
 And when they reply, you can help before they give up.

 Related Articles